 Like the Four Seasons Austin, Commodore is located in an ideal spot to take in all Austin offers.
 My boyfriend and I made a stop at Waterloo, where I picked up a Go-Go’s Beauty and the Beat album, went back to SoCo to look at the rhinestone steer skull, took in the lake view—and delicious coffee—at Mozart’s Coffee Roasters, and toured the campus of his alma mater, UT Austin.

-Another Austin option a bit further North is the Miraval Austin resort, nestled in Round Rock’s surrounding Hills, near Lake Travis and the Balcones Canyon National Wildlife Refuge.
+Another Austin option a bit further North is the Miraval Austin resort, nestled in Austin’s surrounding Hills, near Lake Travis and the Balcones Canyon National Wildlife Refuge.
 An all-inclusive resort, Miraval’s pricing factors in meals throughout the duration of guests’ stay—think overnight oats, chocolate avocado desserts, and amazing mocktails—as well as some lectures and wellbeing experiences.
 Other activities, such as culinary workshops, beekeeping experiences, and aerial yoga, can be purchased for an additional fee.
 Having created my itinerary beforehand, I was looking forward to a few days free from the stresses of meal plans and scheduling.